 3. When I’m afraid

 I check myself and dig into where my fears are coming from.
-Often it’s perfectionism holding me back, so I remind myself: “It is better to do something imperfectly than to do nothing perfectly.”
+Often it’s perfectionism holding me back, so I remind myself: “It’s better to do something imperfectly than to do nothing at all.”

 4. When I’ve been knocked down